 10.00 — Stroll Down South Congress Avenue

-From Torchy’s Tacos head down South Congress Avenue towards city center.
 SoCo, as locals call it, is a stretch of South Congress Avenue that features dozens of boutique shops, restaurants and bars.
 On weekends it gets especially crowded with lines outside Hopdoddy Burger and Home Slice Pizza.
-Take your time exploring one of Austin’s most popular neighborhoods and doing some spontaneous shopping: you’ve come to the capital of Texas, you definitely need those cowboy boots, right?
+A few shops to stop by on South Congress:

 11.00 — Take Photos in front of Austin’s Best Murals